admgrmt/Kinesiology_TA_Fall20/index.md

 _Hey there!
 Welcome!
 Please check us out!_

 We wanted to make a page that was:
-* accesable to all students
+* Accesible to all students
-* isolated from canvas in a way that was easily accesable
+* Isolated from canvas in a way that was easily accesable
-* looked like it was made by a 4th grader
+* Looked like it was made by a 4th grader
 ** (Coded by Grad Students!! have some fun and TRY IT!!)
 * Regularly updated enough...